Óscar Gil (footballer, born 1998): Elche

 Born in Elche, Valencian Community, Gil represented CD Pablo Iglesias, Elche CF and Kelme CF as a youth.
 He made his senior debut with Elche's reserve team on 23 August 2015, starting in a 1–0 Tercera División away win against FC Jove Español San Vicente.

 Gil subsequently struggled with injuries in the following campaigns, only becoming a regular starter for the B-side during the 2017–18 campaign.
 He made his professional debut on 16 October 2018, starting in a 4–1 home defeat to Córdoba CF, for the season's Copa del Rey.

 Gil made his Segunda División debut on 24 August 2019, starting in a 2–1 away defeat of AD Alcorcón, and subsequently became a regular starter under manager Pacheta.

 Gil scored his first professional goal on 8 March 2020, netting his team's first in a 3–2 away success over Rayo Vallecano.
 He contributed with 36 appearances (3,018 minutes, play-offs included) during the campaign, as his side achieved promotion to La Liga.

 Espanyol

 On 7 September 2020, Gil agreed to a four-year contract with RCD Espanyol, recently relegated from the top tier, after the club activated his €500,000 buyout clause.

+Oud-Heverlee Leuven

+On 1 August 2024, Oscar Gil signed for OH Leuven, on a free two-year contract after leaving RCD Espanyol.
+At OH LeuvenGil mainly plays as a right-back.
+He became part of the club's defensive options and competed for a place in the starting eleven.

+Oscar Gil made his debut for OH Leuven on 10 August 2024 against RSC Anderlecht.
+Gil came on as a substitute in the 63rd minute, replacing Thibault Vlietinck.
+The match was played at the Lotto Park in Brussels and ended in a 1-1 draw.
+His debut was the start of a new era of defense at OH Leuven.

+Playing style at OH Leuven

+Oscar Gil Plays as a right-back but can potentially operate in other defensive potions depending on the tactical system used by the team.

+As a full-back, he combines defensive responsibilities with attack duties.
+When his team is in possession, he can advance along the right flank and provide an additional passing option for his teammates.
+His movement can also create space for other attacking players.

+Without the ball, his responsibilities include defending his flank, tracking opposition attackers and helping maintain the defensive structure of the team.

+His playing style reflects the modern role of the full-back, in which defenders are increasingly expected to contribute to both defensive and attack phases of the game.